rohithr8484/smartwallet-usdc/README.md

-# 💸 Easy2Pay 💸

-💸 dApp for requesting payments specifying a reason, and sharing the request with a link or a QR code.
+payments, and sharing the request with a link or a QR code.

 Future versions will feature payment using different tokens (stablecoin, WBTC) using [Chainlink Price Feeds](https://docs.chain.link/data-feeds/price-feeds).